Cluster characters II: A multiplication formula: Fu--Keller's cluster character

 \subsection{Constructibility}

 Let $L,M$ be objects in $\ec$.
-For $\eps\in\cat(L,\susp M)$, the middle term in $\ec$ of the class in $\ext^1_\ec(L,M)$ corresponding to $\eps$ will be denoted by $\mte$.
+To any $\eps\in\cat(L,\susp M)$ corresponds a class in $\ext^1_\ec(L,M)$.
+Given a conflation in this class, we denote by $\mte$ the isomorphism class in $\ec$ of its middle term.
 Note that this notation does not coincide with the one in section \ref{section: notations}.
 Nevertheless, those two definitions yield objects which are isomorphic in $\cat$.

 \begin{lem} The map

 which sends $\eps$ to the index of $\mte$ is constructible. \end{lem}

 \begin{proof} Let $\eps\in\clm$, and let $\xymatrix{M\;\dri^i & Y\dre^p & L}$ be a conflation whose class in $\ext^1_\ec(L,M)$ corresponds to $\eps$.
 Let $d$ be the dimension vector of $\coke \ec(T,p)$.
 By the proof of \cite[lemma 3.4]{FK}, we have